 Free to access online – Book your place.

-This pre-recorded talk will be streamed via Zoom Webinar.
-Once you have booked your place you will receive a link to access this event online, please join the call via the link provided 5 minutes before the event begins.
+Once you have booked your place you will receive the links to access both the live-streamed event via Zoom Webinar and the recording.
+Please join via the link provided 5 minutes before the event begins.

 If you have any queries or require any additional information about attending this online event please do not hesitate to contact The Arts Institute team.